-Birth rate is falling and mothers are older
+Birth rate has rebounded but mothers are older

 Most mothers access antenatal care and fewer mothers are smoking